scale-it/algo-builder/docs/algob-config.md

 ## Credentials

+If you are running a local node, you can find port and token values for your algod in `$ALGORAND_DATA/algod.net` and `$ALGORAND_DATA/algod.token` files.

-You can specify Algod Credentials in network object or you can load it from ENV.
+You can specify **Algod** Credentials in network object or you can load it from ENV.
 To load it from ENV:

 - Method 1